bytes-zone/bytes-zone/content/posts/nix-script.md

 main = Data.Text.IO.putStrLn "Hello, World!"
 ```

-And, in addition to the speed boost, we can depend on any package in the nix ecosystem!
+And, in addition to the speed boost, we can depend on any package in the Nix ecosystem!
 For example, here's how you'd add and call `jq`:

 ```haskell